-In line with Canada's Emissions Reduction Plan, on December 7, 2023, the Canadian federal government announced that it intends to implement a national emissions cap-and-trade-system through regulations to be made under the Canadian Environmental Protections Act.
-This system, to be phased in between 2026 and 2030, will enable the regulator to issue a quantity of emission allowances that set the emissions cap for regulated entities.
-It is currently proposed that the 2030 emissions cap will be set at 35% to 38% below 2019 emission levels.
+In line with Canada's Emissions Reduction Plan, on December 7, 2023, the Canadian federal government announced that it intends to implement a national emissions cap-and-trade-system through regulations to be made under the Canadian Environmental Protections Act, 1999.
+On November 4, 2024 the Canadian federal government released proposed Oil and Gas Sector Greenhouse Gas Emission Cap Regulations to be phased in between 2026 and 2032 that will enable the regulator to issue a quantity of emission allowances that set the emissions cap for regulated entities.
+It is currently proposed that the emissions for 2030-2032 will be capped at 73% of the emission levels reported in 2026.
 This system will also permit some compliance flexibilities that allow emissions to exceed the emissions cap up to a legal upper bound, proposed to be set at 20% to 23% below 2019 emission levels for 2030.
 Emissions allowances and other types of compliance instruments can be bought and sold on an emissions trading market.
 Specific activities that may covered by the regulations include: (i) bitumen and crude oil production; (ii) surface mining of oil sands and extraction of bitumen; (iii) upgrading of bitumen or heavy oil; (iv) production and processing of natural gas and production of natural gas liquids; and (v) production of liquified natural gas.
 The federal government will regularly review the emissions cap, emissions trading market, and flexibility with respect to compliance obligations to ensure the proposal aligns with the goal of achieving net-zero emissions in the oil and gas sector by 2050.
 If this proposal is made into law, it will likely have a significant impact on Canadian industry participants and the Company.
-Draft regulations are expected to be released in mid-2024.
+Final regulations are expected to be released in late 2025.